 VCC and make sure nothing is connected to the

 To avoid confusion: It measures the voltage at the chip, and not at the VCC pin of the board.
 It should usually be around 3.3V.

 sensor: - platform: adc pin: VCC name: "VCC Voltage"

 Multiple ADC Sensors¶

 You can only use as many ADC sensors as your device can support.
 The ESP8266 only has one ADC and can only handle one sensor at a time.
-For example, on the ESP8266, you can measure the value of an analog pin (A0 on ESP8266) or VCC (see below) but NOT both simultaneously.
+For example, on the ESP8266, you can measure the value of an analog pin (A0 on ESP8266) or VCC (see above) but NOT both simultaneously.
 Using both at the same time will result in incorrect sensor values.